-With the world of social media that we are living in, feelings of jealousy can be rife, especially with people publically broadcasting their lives on sites such as Fakebook...
+With the world of social media that we are living in, feelings of jealousy can be rife, especially with people publicly broadcasting their lives on sites such as Fakebook...
 I mean Facebook!
 As adults, most of us realise that people just tend to show the "highlights" meaning what we are seeing is actually a false reality.
-Sadly, our young people can still be very naive and impressionable, so being bombarded with images of the "perfect life" increases the threat of comparison and envy.
+Sadly, our young people can still be very naïve and impressionable, so being bombarded with images of the "perfect life" increases the threat of comparison and envy.
 However, by encouraging our students to show gratitude on a consistent basis, they will become more appreciative of their blessings and will spend less time focusing on what is apparently "missing" in their lives.

 When we encourage our students to reflect on when someone does something nice for them and then think about how good it makes them feel, this will lead students to start thinking about how they can show kindness towards others.
 We all know the domino effect of kindness and how wonderful that is for a classroom community!